OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 The work factor for PBKDF2 is implemented through an iteration count, which should set differently based on the internal hashing algorithm used.

-- PBKDF2-HMAC-SHA1: 720,000 iterations
+- PBKDF2-HMAC-SHA1: 1,300,000 iterations
-- PBKDF2-HMAC-SHA256: 310,000 iterations
+- PBKDF2-HMAC-SHA256: 600,000 iterations
-- PBKDF2-HMAC-SHA512: 120,000 iterations
+- PBKDF2-HMAC-SHA512: 210,000 iterations

-These configuration settings are equivalent in the defense they provide.
+These configuration settings are equivalent in the defense they provide. ([Number as of december 2022, based on testing of RTX 4000 GPUs](https://tobtu.com/minimum-password-settings/))

+#### PBKDF2 Pre-hashing

 When PBKDF2 is used with an HMAC, and the password is longer than the hash function's block size (64 bytes for SHA-256), the password will be automatically pre-hashed.
-For example, the password "This is a password longer than 512 bits which is the block size of SHA-256" is converted to the hash value (in hex) fa91498c139805af73f7ba275cca071e78d78675027000c99a9925e2ec92eedd.
-A good implementation of PBKDF2 will perform this step before the expensive iterated hashing phase, but some implementations perform the conversion on each iteration.
+For example, the password "This is a password longer than 512 bits which is the block size of SHA-256" is converted to the hash value (in hex): `fa91498c139805af73f7ba275cca071e78d78675027000c99a9925e2ec92eedd`.

+A good implementation of PBKDF2 will perform pre-hashing before the expensive iterated hashing phase, but some implementations perform the conversion on each iteration.
 This can make hashing long passwords significantly more expensive than hashing short passwords.
 If a user can supply very long passwords, there is a potential denial of service vulnerability, such as the one published in [Django](https://www.djangoproject.com/weblog/2013/sep/15/security/) in 2013.
 Manual [pre-hashing](#pre-hashing-passwords) can reduce this risk but requires adding a [salt](#salting) to the pre-hash step.

 ## Upgrading Legacy Hashes